Frequently Asked Questions

 Guests of Students

-Guests of students are asked to come to the Parking Services Office or create a guest account online to obtain a visitor parking permit for a fee.
+Guests of students are asked to create a guest account online to obtain a visitor parking permit for a fee.
 These permits are valid in all unrestricted parking lots after 5 p.m., and all day on weekends.
 During the business day visitor permits are valid in perimeter lots.
 Guests on campus for several days should store their vehicles in the perimeter lots.

 Mopeds and Bicycles